scala/scala3/docs/docs/reference/enums/enums.md

 ### Implementation

 Enums are represented as `sealed` classes that extend the `scala.reflect.Enum` trait.
-This trait defines a single public method, `ordinal`:
+This trait defines a single public method, `ordinal` with

 ```scala
 package scala.reflect